saeyslab/nichenetr/vignettes/seurat_steps.md

 # Remarks

-1. Top-ranked ligands and target genes shown here differ from the predictions shown in the respective case study in the NicheNet paper because a different definition of expressed genes was used.
+Top-ranked ligands and target genes shown here differ from the predictions shown in the respective case study in the NicheNet paper because 1) a different definition of expressed genes was used, and 2) we have updated the ligand-target matrix to include more data sources.

 # References